kryptonpust/pin-my-location/README.md

 4. Save the file.

 By adding the `FLIPPER_VERSION` variable with the value `'0.240.0'`, you will be able to use Flipper for debugging and performance analysis in your React Native application.

-## Installation

-1. Clone the repository
-2. Install dependencies: `npm install`
-3. Modify the `.env.example` file accordingly and rename it to `.env`.
-4. Start the development server: `npm start`
-5. Run the app on iOS emulator or device: `npm run ios`
-6. Run the app on Android emulator or device: `npm run android`

 ## Usage